saharaying/henkei/README.md

 For the complete list of supported formats, please visit the Apache Tika [Supported Document Formats](http://tika.apache.org/0.9/formats.html) page.

+## Upgrading from v1.x to v2.x

+Apache Tika v2.x brings with it some changes.
+One key change is that the Tika client and server applications have been split up.
+To keep the gem size down Henkei will only include the client app.
+That is to say, each time you call to Henkei, a new Java process will be started, run your command, then terminate.

+Another change is the metadata keys.
+A lot of duplicate keys have been removed in favour of a more standards based approach.
+A list of the old vs new key names can be found [here](https://cwiki.apache.org/confluence/display/TIKA/Migrating+to+Tika+2.0.0#MigratingtoTika2.0.0-Metadata)

 ## Usage

 Text, metadata and MIME type information can be extracted by calling `Henkei.read` directly: